-For the special case in which the target proportion of units being assigned to each of the treatments does not vary across strata, we additionally consider tests based on ordinary least squares estimation of a linear regression with "strata fixed effects," i.e., a linear regression of the outcome on indicators for each of the treatments and indicators for each of the strata.
-Based on simulation evidence and earlier assertions by Kernan et al. (1999), the use of this test has been recommended by Bruhn and McKenzie (2008).
-More recently, Bugni et al. (2017) provided a formal analysis of its properties under covariate-adaptive randomization and a single treatment.
-In this paper, we show that tests based on these estimators using the usual heteroskedasticity-consistent estimator of the asymptotic variance are conservative in the sense that they have limiting rejection probability under the null hypothesis no greater than, and typically strictly less than, the nominal level.
+We additionally consider tests based on ordinary least squares estimation of a linear regression with "strata fixed effects," i.e., a linear regression of the outcome on indicators for each of the treatments and indicators for each of the strata.
+As emphasized by Imbens and Rubin (2015, Ch.
+9) in the case of a single treatment, such estimators need not even be consistent for the average treatment effect when the target proportion of units being assigned to treatment varies across strata, so in our analysis of tests based on these estimators we restrict attention to the special case in which the target proportion of units being assigned to each of the treatments does not vary across strata.
+Based on simulation evidence and earlier assertions by Kernan et al. (1999), the use of this test has been recommended by Bruhn and McKenzie (2009).
+More recently, Bugni et al. (2018) provided a formal analysis of the properties of tests based on these estimators in the case of a single treatment.
+In this paper, we extend the analysis in Bugni et al. (2018) about these tests to multiple treatments.
+We show that tests based on these estimators using the usual heteroskedasticity-consistent estimator of the asymptotic variance are conservative in the sense that they have limiting rejection probability under the null hypothesis no greater than, and typically strictly less than, the nominal level.
 Once again, we exploit our characterization of the behavior of the ordinary least squares estimator of the coefficients in such a regression under covariate-adaptive randomization to develop a consistent estimator of the asymptotic variance.
-Our main result about the linear regression with "strata fixed effects" therefore shows that tests based on these estimators and our new estimator of the asymptotic variance are exact in the sense that they have limiting rejection probability under the null hypothesis equal to the nominal level.
-In this way, we generalize the results in Bugni et al. (2017) to the case with multiple treatments.
+Our main result about the linear regression with "strata fixed effects" shows that tests based on these estimators and our new estimator of the asymptotic variance are exact in the sense that they have limiting rejection probability under the null hypothesis equal to the nominal level.
 In a simulation study, we find that tests using the usual heteroskedasticity-consistent estimator of the asymptotic variance may have rejection probability under the null hypothesis dramatically less than the nominal level and, as a result, may have very poor power when compared to other tests.
 On the other hand, tests using the new estimator of the asymptotic variance have rejection probability under the null hypothesis very close to the nominal level.

 The remainder of the paper is organized as follows.
 In Section 2, we describe our setup and notation.
 In particular, there we describe the assumptions we impose on the treatment assignment mechanism.
 Our main results concerning the "fully saturated" linear regression are contained in Section 3.
 Our main results concerning the linear regression with "strata fixed effects" are contained in Section 4.
 In Section 5, we discuss our results in the special case where there is only a single treatment, which facilitates a comparison of our results with those in Imbens and Rubin (2015, Chapter 9).
-Finally, in Section 6 we examine the finite-sample behavior of all the tests we consider in this paper via a small simulation study.
+In Section 6, we examine the finite-sample behavior of all the tests we consider in this paper via a small simulation study.
+In Section 7, we provide recommendations for empirical practice.
+Finally, in Section 8, we provide an empirical illustration of our results.
 Proofs of all results are provided in the Appendix.